titu1994/Fast-Neural-Style/README.md

 A few details to be noted when training:
 - At every val_checkpoint (default: every 400 samples of MS COCO), the checkpoint weights and validation images will be saved in two folders: val_images and val_weights.
 - At the end of training, another folder with the name "weights" will be created which stores the final weights of the model.
+- At the end of training, another folder with the name "models" will be created which stores the model architecture for each style trained.
 - You can exit at any time using a Keyboard interrupt.
 This will save the model weights in the "weights" directory.
 - You can manually stop the script and rename the validation weights to "fastnet_" + style_name and save them in the weights directory.